chaurasiyaajay/college-project/README.md

-# college-project
+# E-Health-Care
-This is my first college project website
-it's a simple web page using HTML, CSS, JS
+This is my first mini Project E-Health-Care using HTML5, CSS, JS  for the front-end